 1. You Absorb Other People's Emotions

-Benefits: As an empath, you have highly sensitive mirror neurons in your brain, and can read emotional cues, body language and tones of voice that other people miss.
+Benefits: As an empath, you have highly sensitive mirror neurons in your brain and can read emotional cues, body language and tones of voice that other people miss.
 People likely feel deeply heard, seen and understood by you, and will often seek your support.

-Challenges: As an empath, you will feel other people's painful emotions as if they are your own.
+Challenges: As an empath, you feel other people's painful emotions as if they are your own.
 This can lead to over-helping people who are suffering as a way to help yourself feel better.

 Absorbing other people's emotions can also pose a challenge when going into public spaces such as shopping malls, concerts, clubs and bars.
 You can find yourself overwhelmed by intense emotions "out of nowhere" that are not your own.